Breeding Location:

 General

-Semipalmated Plover: Small plover with gray-brown upperparts and white underparts.
-Forehead and faint eyebrows are white, while face and collar are black.
-Bill is orange with black tip.
-Wings have white stripes visible in flight.
-Tail is brown with white edges.
-Legs and feet are orange.
+Semipalmated Plover: Small plover with gray-brown upperparts and white underparts; black bands over forehead and bill to just behind eye; white patch between bands; faint white stripe seen along eye; black collar; orange bill with black tip.
+Wings have white stripes.
+Tail is brown with white edges; orange legs and feet.
 Sexes are similar.
+Female has a brown tinge to the black markings.
 Winter adult is paler with distinct white eyebrows.
-Juvenile resembles winter adult but has yellow legs and feet.
+Juvenile resembles winter adult; upperparts have buff fringes; smaller breast band; yellow legs and feet.

 Range and Habitat

 Semipalmated Plover: Breeds on sandy or mossy tundra from Alaska to Newfoundland and Nova Scotia.
-Spends winters on mudflats, salt marshes, and lakeshores along coastal California and the Carolinas south.
+Spends winters on mudflats, salt marshes, and lakeshores along the West Coast from Washington south to coastal Mexico, along the southern Atlantic Coast, the Gulf Coast, and the West Indies.
+Preferred habitats include tidal flats and fields.

 Breeding and Nesting